mwardynski/crypto-project/docs.md

 ## General idea behind Zero-Knowledge Proof

-Zero-Knowledge Proofs (ZKP) are cryptographic methods used to prove knowledge about a piece of data (problem or statement), without revealing the data itself.
+Zero-Knowledge Proofs (ZKP) are cryptographic methods used to prove knowledge about a piece of data (problem or statement) to verifier, without revealing the data itself by a prover.
+ZKP assumes that series of actions can only be performed accurately by a prover if he or she is not guessing.
+In other case a prover will be proven wrong by the verifier's test with a high degree of probability.

+### Intuitive example of a ZKP

 The most common example, used to describe ZKP concept, is the strange cave of Ali Baba.
 Imagine a cave with one entrance that has two paths A and B. Ends of these paths are connected together.
 However, they are separated with a door, which opens only if someone knows the secret.
 Outside a cave are two people Bob and Alice.
 Alice is a prover and Bob is a verifier.
 Alice enters a cave to prove Bob that she knows the secret.
 She chooses randomly path A or B. At the same time Bob is still outside a cave and he does not know what path has been chosen.
 After that Bob enters a cave and asks Alice to come outside appearing from path A or B. Alice has 50% chance to fool Bob, because Bob can ask Alice to come outside through the same path Alice chosen earlier.
 Therefore this task is repeated many times in order to reduce chances of Alice cheating.

+### Advanced example of a ZKP

 - Different introduction into ZK, not so trivial: https://youtu.be/3uSG-Xp5slM?si=fWT2JZlz6-zmSeSO